Sitecore/sitecore-ios-sdk/README.md

 ##### 2.2.1 Installing the Sitecore Mobile SDK server package
 To use the Sitecore Mobile SDK framework in your application:

 1. Create a simple XCode Single View Application project.
 For more information, see the Getting Started section in the Apple Developer Manual.
-If you have already created a XCode Single View Application project, you can skip this step.
+If you have already created an XCode Single View Application project, you can skip this step.
 2. Drag the SitecoreMobileSDK.framework bundle and drop it into the project's Frameworks source group.
 ![Finish](https://github.com/Sitecore/sitecore-mobile-sdk/raw/master/resources/SitecoreMobileSDK.framework_bundle.png)
 3. Add the -ObjC flag to the Other linker flag in the XCode Build Settings.
 For more